The substantial electron model is a theoretical model, which is

 emission from the atom has the form:

-where is the angular frequency of the quantum wave,
+is the angular frequency of the quantum

-measured by spectral instruments.
+wave, measured by spectral instruments.
 The meaning of this formula is that the

 quantum energy is proportional to the rate of change of the angular momentum,

-which depends on the angular frequency of rotation of the electron cloud in the
+of rotation of the electron cloud in the atom.

-the electron takes place in the atom with the quanta’s energy [8]
+electron takes place in the atom with the quanta’s energy [8]

-opposite directions, the gravitational emission of the nucleus compensates the
+directions, the gravitational emission of the nucleus compensates the

 gravitational emission of the electron.
 Consequently, the dipole gravitational